markhicken/speech-to-images/readme.md

 This is a node server/app that allows you to stream speech into images.
 It was an experiment to help visualize long talks.

 Words are checked against the dictionary.com API for type (noun, verb, adjective, etc).
-Images are loaded from the flickr API.
+Noun images are loaded from the flickr API.

 Only tested in Chrome so far.